-This article is part of the PLC multi-jurisdictional guide to doing business worldwide.
+This article is part of the multi-jurisdictional guide to doing business worldwide.
 For a full list of contents, please visit www.practicallaw.com/dbi-mjg.

 Ireland's most recent budget affirmed Ireland's commitment to maintaining the 12.5% headline rate of corporation tax.

 Ireland has a programme of relief for certain employees of overseas companies posted to work in Ireland which allows a relevant amount of their taxable income in Ireland to be excluded from tax.
-The programme is designed to enable multinational companies to attract key talent to Ireland from abroad.
+The programme is designed to enable multi-national companies to attract key talent to Ireland from abroad.

 The Irish government recently published a new Companies Bill which will, when enacted, consolidate the existing Companies Acts 1963 to 2012 into one piece of legislation and will introduce significant reforms in a number of areas.
 The Bill will provide a new company law code to the users of Irish company law.

 As Ireland is a member of the European Union there are generally no restrictions on trade or free competition between it and the other member states.
-However, doing business in non-EU countries may be subject to certain restrictions and may require additional authorisations and licenses.
+However, doing business in non-EU countries may be subject to certain restrictions and may require additional authorisations and licences.

 Companies are the business vehicle most commonly used by foreign investors.
 These include: